pisto/nlchains/README.md

 | `<prefix>-eigenvectors`           | (KleinGordon-disorder only): eigenvectors                                                                                                           |
 | `<prefix>-omegas`                 | (KleinGordon-disorder only): square root of the eigenvalues (pulsation of the eigenvectors)                                                         |

 The program is divided into subprograms.
-The first argument must always be the name of the subprogram, that is one of `FPU`, `KleinGordon`, `KleinGordon-disorder`, `Toda`, `dnls`.
+The first argument must always be the name of the subprogram, that is one of `FPUT`, `KleinGordon`, `KleinGordon-disorder`, `Toda`, `dnls`.
 The common options are the following:
 ```
   -v [ --verbose ]              print extra informations
   -i [ --initial ] arg          initial state file